phoebe7979/SI507-HW6/README.md

 $(document).ready(function(){
     $("form").submit(function(event){
 ```

+When the document is fully loaded, be prepared that when the user clicks the button to submit the form, the following event function should be called upon.

 * **Add some code to the `jquerylib_submit_example.html` file so that, if the input is valid and is specifically the text `hello`, rather than the visible output being `Nice!` in blue, the visible output should be `Hello to you too!`, also in blue, just like `Nice!` is.**